Ak1t0-Dev/Ak1t0-Dev.gitub.io/about/dom.md

 # DOM
 Have you ever thought about how javascript works to HTML?
-You can use Javascript to create and trigger events that makes some motion in web pages, however, Javascript cannot directly access HTML.
+You can use Javascript to create and trigger events that makes some motion in web pages; however, Javascript cannot directly access HTML.

 HTML can be manipulated only after the DOM, the data representation of the objects, is generated.

 ## What is DOM?
-DOM stands for Document Object Model and it is a programming interface for web documents.
 DOM will represent documents in memory by nodes (objects) that enables programming languages to access pages, changing the document structure, style, and content.
-All of the properties, methods, and events that manipulate and and create web pages are organized into objects. when the browser loads a web page, it will parse HTML and create the DOM tree, which is a hierarchical tree structure with a set of connected nodes.
+All of the properties, methods, and events that manipulate and create web pages are organized into objects.
+When the browser loads a web page, it will parse HTML and create the DOM tree, which is a hierarchical tree structure with a set of connected nodes.

 ```
 document
   └── html